 How to Ensure Productivity Software Is Actually Making You Productive

 Anyone can purchase a tool and create an account, but knowing what to do with it will determine whether or not the tool is worthwhile.
 Here are some tips on how to ensure your productivity software is actually making you productive.

 1. Invest in a quality tool

 You don’t have to spend a million bucks to get the best productivity tools for your team.
-While many productivity software apps that are free to use are sufficient enough to fulfil whatever purpose you need it to do, oftentimes the paid versions always offer more.
+While many productivity software apps that are free to use are sufficient enough to fulfil whatever purpose you need them to do, oftentimes the paid versions always offer more.
 Whether it’s more storage space or more features, sometimes it’s worth spending the extra dollars to ensure you have a tool that can help your team to be as productive as ever.

-It’s also worth considering the amount of time and resources you may save if going with the paid version of a software.
+It’s also worth considering the amount of time and resources you may save if going with the paid version of the software.
 Sure, a free account may cost you nothing upfront, but it’s worth weighing up whether extra resources will be needed if you select the free software option.

 2. Understand how to use it

-Money isn’t the only thing you should be investing when it comes to productivity software.
+Money isn’t the only thing you should be investing in when it comes to productivity software.
 Investing in time is something that’s also important.
-The market is littered with tools that promise to help you track tasks, collaborate, and communicate better, and so trying to find the right tool can alone take up so much time.
+The market is littered with tools that promise to help you track tasks, collaborate, and communicate better, and so trying to find the right tool can alone takes up so much time.